-Any claim for which the Plan specifically requires approval or preauthorization from the claims administrator before vision services are obtained.
+Any claim for which the Plan specifically requires approval or authorization from the claims administrator before dental services are obtained.

-If a Participant or provider calls the Plan for the sole purpose of learning whether or not a charge will be covered, that call is not considered a Pre-service Claim, unless the Plan specifically requires the Participant to call for prior authorization.
-The fact that the Plan may grant prior authorization does not guarantee that the Plan will ultimately pay the claim.
+If a Participant or provider calls the Plan for the sole purpose of learning whether or not a charge will be covered, that call is not considered a Pre-service Claim, unless the Plan specifically requires the Participant to call for Prior Authorization.
+The fact that the Plan may grant Prior Authorization does not guarantee that the Plan will ultimately pay the claim.

-If you receive services that require preauthorization or prior authorization before receiving the authorization or approval from the claims administrator, the claim will be reviewed as a post-service claim.
+If you receive services that require Prior Authorization before receiving the authorization or approval from the claims administrator, the claim will be reviewed as a post-service claim.